 1. XaaS Models in 5G Core Network Lead to New Value Creation

-Our first technology trend is that Communication Service Providers (CSPs) will embrace Everything-as-a-Service (XaaS) models as they continue with 5G Core (5GC) rollouts.
+Our first technology market trend is that Communication Service Providers (CSPs) will embrace Everything-as-a-Service (XaaS) models as they continue with 5G Core (5GC) rollouts.
 Possession is not as important as it once was.
-Accessing is more important than ever.
+As noted in a recent blog post of ours on 2023 telecom trends, accessing is more important than ever.
 With “tech access,” CSPs seek varied capacity models for their core networks that fluctuate based on consumption, i.e., “no consumption, no money” models.
 That is hardly new news, but a tough economy and all-around cost increases accelerate that trend markedly.

 CSPs seek to transform their cost structure and shield margins by avoiding capital outlays, closely associated with Capital Expenditure (CAPEX), in favor of variable costs over time.
 5GC suppliers are responding accordingly to meet that market demand.
 With a growing Software-as-a-Service (SaaS) portfolio, Nokia, for instance, seeks to free CSPs from the burden of costly and time-consuming product maintenance as they progress with their 5GC rollouts to pursue new value creation.